 Measuring the surrounding environment

 Still, some futuristic car technologies remain impractical because of the expense, prompting manufacturers to find more affordable options.
 For instance, the most advanced lane detection available uses light detection and ranging (Lidar), a 360-degree radar system that measures distance by bouncing laser light off surrounding objects.
 But the technology is prohibitively expensive.
 As a low-cost alternative, car makers can use multiple cameras placed around the car, alerting the computer to check lanes and potential dangers.

 “Cars are looking at high-resolution webcams,” says Jeffrey Miller, an associate professor of engineering practice at the University of Southern California, whose research includes vehicle-to-vehicle communication.
 “They have 10 to 20 of these around a vehicle and piece all that data together so they have a picture of what’s going on around them.”

-With vehicular communication, cars are able to “talk” via a 4G LTE wireless network to report traffic info and anticipate incidents that might otherwise lead to an accident.
+With V2V communication, cars are able to “talk” via a 4G LTE wireless network to report traffic info and anticipate incidents that might otherwise lead to an accident.
 In the instance of two vehicles traveling together, the car in front could send back info on road conditions, such as icy patches, potholes or sharp curves.
 It could also send data instantly to the car behind when it hits the brakes.

 “Cars are able to slow down a lot quicker,” says Miller.
 “Once the front vehicle slows down, the one behind it will brake within milliseconds.”
-A similar futuristic car technology is adaptive cruise control, which automatically slows down the car to keep a safe distance from the vehicle in front.
+A similar future car technology is adaptive cruise control, which automatically slows down the car to keep a safe distance from the vehicle in front.